Most Cancer Mutations Are Random DNA Mistakes

 “A healthy centenarian whose pancreatic cancer is diagnosed at a very early stage can still be cured by surgery, particularly with the advanced surgical techniques that will be developed by the time that centenarians represent a large population group,” Vogelstein says.

 Funding for the research was provided by the John Templeton Foundation, the Lustgarten Foundation for Pancreatic Cancer Research, the Virginia and D.K.
-Ludwig Fund for Cancer Research, the Sol Goldman Center for Pancreatic Cancer Research, and the National Institutes of Health’s National Cancer Institute.
+Ludwig Fund for Cancer Research, the Sol Goldman Pancreatic Cancer Research Center, and the National Institutes of Health’s National Cancer Institute.